Right to Work Documentation in Australia

 legal pay rates, leave conditions, shift arrangements and dismissal processes to which Australian employees would be entitled

-Whether a visa holder has a right to work in Australia is a matter Peninsula recommends you discuss with a migration lawyer, however we can help you understand your employee’s entitlements.
+Whether a visa holder has a right to work in Australia is a matter Employsure recommends you discuss with a migration lawyer, however we can help you understand your employee’s entitlements.
 Call us for free initial advice on 1300 651 415.

 The information in the above article has been compiled on the basis of general information current at the time of publication.
 Please note that the contents of this article and website and any information provided by our Fair Work Help Line do not constitute legal advice and are not intended to be a substitute for legal or other professional advice and should not be relied upon as such.
 Your specific circumstances or changes in circumstances after publication may affect the completeness or accuracy of this information.
 You should seek legal advice or other professional advice in relation to any particular matters you or your organisation may have.
 To the maximum extent permitted by law, we disclaim all liability for any errors or omissions contained in this information or any failure to update or correct this information.
 It is your responsibility to assess and verify the accuracy, completeness, currency and reliability of the information on this website, and to seek professional advice where necessary.
 Nothing contained on this website is to be interpreted as a recommendation to use any product, process or formulation or any information on this website.
-For clarity, Peninsula does not recommend any material, products or services of any third parties.
+For clarity, Employsure does not recommend any material, products or services of any third parties.

 BrightHR helping you manage your people and business